 Raise Awareness, Increase Engagement: Be a Time Out Super Hero

-AORN is partnering with The Joint Commission in taking National Time Out Day on June 14, 2017 as an opportunity to ask every perioperative team member to be a SUPER HERO for patient safety.
+On June 13, ask every perioperative team member to be a SUPER HERO for patient safety.
 This SUPER HERO acronym stands for nine elements of a safety culture that can come into play as part of practicing a Time Out, including:

 Support a safety culture